Neymar sent off for PSG after dive in 1st game since WCup - NewsBreak

 It was Neymar’s fifth red card since joining PSG for a world record fee of 222 million euros ($236 million) in 2017, and he will be suspended for Sunday’s game at second-place Lens.

+No other player has been sent off more often in the French league since the 2017-2018 season.

-Neymar, who was in tears after Brazil lost to Croatia in the World Cup quarterfinals , set up PSG’s opening goal at Parc des Princes for countryman Marquinhos early in the game.
+Neymar, who was in tears after Brazil lost to Croatia in the World Cup quarterfinals, set up PSG’s opening goal at Parc des Princes for countryman Marquinhos early on in a victory sealed by Kylian Mbappé’s penalty deep into stoppage time.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports